mgorav/EventDrivenMicroServiceUsingAxonIQ/README.md

 1. If QUERY model is not complex, do not go in the direction of CQRS
 2. EVENT != MESSAGE
 3. Event Driven != CQRS
-4. Event is never physically deleted i.e. delete is another event.
+4. Event is never physically deleted i.e. delete is an another event.
 This aides in ML and AI

 In my opinion a monolithic application can be split into micro-services based architecture in following steps: